 Learning how to become a scopist can be easy.
 It also can be difficult.
 And it can be in between.
 How quickly you’ll be able to learn depends on your innate abilities, the effort you put into learning, and the training method you choose.
 In this article I’ve written up details about several personal characteristics and skill sets, six training methods as well as three pieces of tech and gear that you’ll need to become a scopist.
 So here we go.

-(Some of the links in this post are affiliate links, which means that at no additional cost to you I will earn a commission if you click through and make a purchase.)
+(This post contains affiliate links, which means that at no additional cost to you I will earn a commission if you click through and make a purchase.)

 FIRST, WHAT IS A SCOPIST?